 So when I visited Tacoma this time, America’s Car Museum was my first stop.
-We drove in the back way (per my GPS) and saw the four-story structure rising before us.
+We drove in a back way (per my GPS) and saw the four-story structure rising before us.
 Once in the upper parking lot, it was easy to recognize this low-sloping architectural wonder.
 You can see it from the freeway.
 It’s next to the Tacoma Dome.

 LeMay – America’s Car Museum History

 It all began with a personal car collector.
-Harold and Nancy LeMay, of Tacoma, amassed the largest privately owned collection of automobiles, other vehicles and related memorabilia in the world.
+Harold and Nancy LeMay, of Tacoma, amassed the largest privately owned collection of automobiles, other vehicles, and related memorabilia in the world.
 At its peak, the LeMay Collection numbered in excess of 3,000 vehicles and thousands of artifacts.

 How did Harold LeMay do this?
 Well, he was a businessman who became a partner in an automotive business just out of high school.
 He then founded Spanaway Garbage Collection Company just after WWII.
 Harold also owned other companies in the Tacoma area, however, he had a clear preference for everything automotive.

 As he showed his collection at car shows across the nation, he and his wife became aware of the importance of the collection in telling the story of the American automobile.
 His collection was featured in the Guinness Book of World Records.